 Composite decking materials are one of the most popular alternatives for decking materials other than wood boards.
 It’s the best of both worlds, having the durability of plastic and the aesthetic of wood.
 As for the price, it’s cheaper than plastic but more expensive than wood.
-But how about the degree of slipperiness?
+But what about the degree of slipperiness?

 Since composites are part-plastic, they inherit some of the smoothness of plastic.
 They are slippery but to a lesser degree, making them a little bit more smooth than wood.
 However, composites have an advantage over wood.
 Like PVC and plastic decking, composites are also resistant to moulds and fungi.
 Any smoothness caused by these factors is not a problem by using composite decking materials.
 However, you still need to clean and maintain composites.

 Best Non-Slip Decking

-So which is the best non-slip decking of all the three?
+So which of the three is the best non-slip decking?
 It’s clear that plastic is the smoothest among the options.
 Meanwhile, wood is an excellent option, as long as you remember to clean and maintain them.
 As for composites, it may not be as non-slip as wood, but it’s easier to maintain and perform throughout there life span, even in very wet conditions.
 Most composite decking will achieve a low to medium slip resistant (slip alert score) in very wet condition.

 Does this mean that you should always pick wood?
 Is there no other alternative?
 Not quite.

 Non-Slip Decking Innovations